 Therefore, any unvaccinated dog that inhales becomes infected.
-Dog owners are encouraged to be careful as even trace amounts from an infected area are enough to infect other dogs.
+Dog owners are encouraged to be careful as even trace amounts from an infected area is enough to infect other dogs.

 This virus attacks dogs of any age, but severe infections are reported in puppies between 6 weeks to 4 months old.
 On average, PDSA hospitals see up to 1500 cases of parvo each year.

 Parvo can be a fatal disease if untreated.
 The survival rate stands at 68-92%.
-When aggressively treated, the survival rate stands at 5-20%.
+However, when aggressively treated, the survival rate stands at 5-20%.

-However, about 80% of dogs do not show any symptoms, and most die within 48-72 hours.
-This explains why the mortality rate is so high.
+However, about 80% of dogs do not show any signs of illness, and most die within 48-72 hours.
+The lack of symptoms and quick onset explains why the mortality rate is so high.

 Signs and Symptoms of Parvo in a Puppy